 The Trans Pacific Partnership (TPP) is a trade agreement that would adversely affect the environment, workers' rights, cost of medicines, internet freedoms, food safety, intellectual property rights and indigenous rights.

-The trade deal includes twelve countries and is seen as a ‘launch pad’ agreement with more countries expected to join.
-The TPP covers roughly 40% of global GDP and would impact 800 million people in the partnering Nations.
+The trade deal includes elven countries and is seen as a ‘launch pad’ agreement with more countries expected to join.
 The TPP was negotiated behind closed doors, the content of the deal only released to our elected representatives and the public once it was signed.
 This agreement is not only undemocratic but would also open the possibility of transnational corporations suing the Australian government, with the possible loss of billions of taxpayer dollars.
 Read the Full Text of the TPP here.

 Contact us: email@example.com